TL;DR Tesla's monthly payments underestimate its resale value so you should buy not lease

 Tesla's default choices are a $4,500 downpayment and 12,000 miles per year.
 In our study, we moved the miles to 15,000 miles/year and $0 downpayment.
 Your monthly payment is $686/mo and for the first payment, you have an additional $695 acquisition fee.

-For this evaluation we will ignore the tax breaks, tax rate, and assume that any maintenance is independent for the ownership option.
+For this evaluation, we will ignore the tax breaks, tax rate, and assume that any maintenance is independent of the ownership option.

 Ownership of Model Y = $0.

 Option 2 - Financing